All Products

 How am I charged when I use a security service to scan files in the IA or Archive storage class?

 When a security service such as the anti-ransomware service of Security Center scans files in the IA or Archive storage class of a General-purpose NAS file system, the security service reads data from the files.
-You are charged for the read traffic.
-The traffic fees are included into your NAS bills.
+File Storage NAS charges access traffic fees for the IA or Archive storage class.
 For more information, see Billing of General-purpose NAS file systems.

 Why do I need to use RAM to grant the required permissions when I create a mount target in the classic network?

-This is because you must authorize NAS to verify the Elastic Compute Service (ECS) instances that access your file systems.
-To ensure data security of your file systems, NAS allows only the ECS instances of your Alibaba Cloud account to access your file systems by using the classic network mount target.
+This is because you must authorize NAS to verify the ECS instances that access your file systems.
+To ensure the data security of your file systems, NAS allows only the ECS instances of your Alibaba Cloud account to access your file systems using the classic network mount target.
 The file systems and ECS instances must belong to the same Alibaba Cloud account.
-To verify the ECS instances that access your file systems, you must authorize NAS to obtain the ECS instances of your account in the Resource Access Management (RAM) console.
+To verify the ECS instances that access your file systems, you must authorize NAS to obtain information about the ECS instances of your account in the Resource Access Management (RAM) console.

 Important

 • After you complete the authorization, NAS can call only the DescribeInstances operation.
-NAS uses the ECS instances only for verification.
+NAS uses the information about ECS instances only for verification.

 • We recommend that you do not delete or modify the AliyunNASDefaultRole role in RAM.
 Otherwise, exceptions such as mount failures or file system errors may occur.